 4. Frequency Stability:

 The maximum allowable frequency deviation from ambient temperature over the operating temperature range.
 Frequency stability is expressed in parts per millions (ppm).
-The frequency stability is determined by cut type, angle cut, angle cut tolerance, mode of operation, package styles, and mechanical dimensions of the quartz blank.
+The frequency stability is determined by the cut type, angle cut, angle cut tolerance, mode of operation, package styles, and mechanical dimensions of the quartz blank.

 5. Frequency Tolerance: